Emoticon: Portrait emoticons - Second generation (1990s–present)

-On September 23rd, 2021, it was announced that Scott Fahlman was holding an auction for the original emoticons he created in 1982.
-The auction was held in Dallas, United States and sold the two designs as non-fungible tokens (NFT).
-The online auction ended later that month, with the originals selling for $237,500.
+On September 23, 2021, it was announced that Scott Fahlman was holding an auction for the original emoticons he created in 1982.
+The auction was held in Dallas, United States, and sold the two designs as non-fungible tokens (NFT).
+The online auction ended later that month, with the originals selling for US$237,500.
+A year later in 2022, The Smiley Company auctioned off an NFT of 42 original graphical emoticon on World Emoji Day.
+The proceeds of the sale went to the company's non-profit arm, Smiley Movement.